threefreespirited/Jssconnect/README.md

 </h2>
 </div>

-<h3 style="text-align:center;color:yellow;font-size:1.8rem;">One Destination for meeting all your educational needs related to college study.</h3>
+<h3 style="text-align:center;color:yellow;font-size:1.8rem;">One Destination for meeting all your educational needs that is related to college study.</h3>
 <p style="text-align:center;font-size:1.5rem;">Jss Connect is an e-platform for helping engineering students in their academics.</p>

 <div align="center">